bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue` using a list?
-    This should be a constant time O(1).
+    This should be a constant time O(n).
 Since you are just adding to the end of the list.

 2. What is the runtime complexity of `enqueue` using a linked list?
     This should be a constant time O(1).
 Since you are just adding to the end of the list.

 3. What is the runtime complexity of `dequeue` using a list?
-    This should be a constant time O(1).
+    This should be a constant time O(n).
 Since you are just removing from the beginning of the list.

 4. What is the runtime complexity of `dequeue` using a linked list?
-    This should be a constant time O(1).
+    This should be a constant time O(n).
 Since you are just removing from the beginning of the list.

 5. What is the runtime complexity of `len` using a list?
     The run time complexity of checking the len is linear time because it has to count each piece of the list.